Coprela/CompareSet/README.md

    is still working or if something went wrong.
 8. After the PDF is created you are asked if you want to open it with your default viewer.

-The icons used by the GUI are located in the `Imagem` folder.
+The icons used by the GUI are located in the `Images` folder.

 ### Qt interface